-If a disagreement or decision has immediate or future contractual consequences it falls under BCP 101 and IASA, and thus the Series Editor must identify the issue and provide his or her advice to the IAOC and, if the RSOC has provided advice, forward that advice as well.
-The IAOC must notify the RSOC and IAB regarding the action it concludes is required to resolve the issue based on it's applicable procedures and provisions in the relevant contracts.
+If a disagreement or decision has immediate or future contractual consequences, it falls under [I-D.ietf-iasa2-rfc4071bis]; thus, the RSE must identify the issue and provide his or her advice to the LLC; additionally, if the RSOC has provided advice, forward that advice as well.
+The LLC must notify the RSOC and IAB regarding the action it concludes is required to resolve the issue based on its applicable procedures and provisions in the relevant contracts.

-5. IANA considerations
+5. IANA Considerations

 This document defines several functions within the overall RFC Editor structure, and it places the responsibility for coordination of registry value assignments with the RFC Production Center.
-The IAOC will facilitate the establishment of the relationship between the RFC Production Center and IANA.
+The LLC will facilitate the establishment of the relationship between the RFC Production Center and IANA.